Protect Web Endpoints

 Identify Web-Based Endpoints to Protect

-When you configure Bot Defense, you must identify all the endpoints (URL paths?) that you want to protect.
+When you configure Bot Defense, you must identify all the endpoints that you want to protect.
 F5 recommends that you protect all entry pages.
 An entry page is a page that users typically reach when they first visit your website.
 For example:

 - A login page where a username and password are required to access protected content.